The Committee meets once a month, and is the linchpin of the Group’s management structure.

-Satya-Christophe joined Sodexo in 1998 as Internal Auditor for Sodexo Pass International, before moving, in 1999, to become Chief Financial Officer of Sodexo Pass for Western Europe.
-In 2002 he was appointed General Manager of Sodexo Pass Romania, heading the Benefits & Rewards Services operations in that country.
-In 2006 he was promoted to General Manager Central & Eastern Europe for Sodexo Pass International, assuming control of operations in Germany, Austria, Hungary, Poland, the Czech and Slovak Republics, Romania and Bulgaria.
+Satya-Christophe joined Sodexo Pass International in 1998 and in 1999, became Chief Financial Officer of Sodexo Pass for Western Europe.
+In 2002 he was appointed General Manager of Sodexo Pass Romania.
+Then, in 2006 he was promoted to General Manager Central & Eastern Europe for Sodexo Pass International, overseeing Benefits & Rewards operations in Germany, Austria, Hungary, Poland, the Czech and Slovak Republics, Romania and Bulgaria.

-Satya-Christophe began his professional career in 1992 as a Financial Analyst for BNP Paribas Bank Montreal before moving to France in 1994 as a Corporate Sales Representative at BNP Paribas Bank.
+Satya-Christophe began his professional career in 1992 at BNP Paribas Bank Montreal before moving to France in 1994 as a Corporate Sales Representative still at BNP Paribas Bank.

 Satya-Christophe holds a post-graduate degree in finance from Paris X Nanterre University, Paris, and a master degree in management from Paris IX Dauphine University, Paris.
 Until 2012, he was an economic advisor to the French Embassy in Chile.

 CEO Corporate Services worldwide

-Sylvia joined Sodexo in 2006 as Group Financial Controller, designing and implementing International Financial Reporting Standards [IFRS] based tools, processes and systems, for financial consolidation and management reporting.
-She was later appointed CFO for Sodexo’s On-site Services operations in Europe, where she was integral to the preparation of large, complex tenders.
+Sylvia first joined Sodexo in 2006 as Group Financial Controller, designing and implementing tools, processes and systems, based on International Financial Reporting Standards [IFRS], for financial consolidation and management reporting.
+She was later appointed CFO for Sodexo’s On-Site Services operations in Europe, taking an active part in the preparation of large, complex tenders.

-Sylvia is a trustee of the Quebec Labrador Foundation, a member of the European Professional Women’s Network and of HEC au Féminin.
+Sylvia is a trustee of the Quebec Labrador Foundation, a member of the European Professional Women’s Network and of HEC au Féminin, and serves on the Research Orientation Committee at HEC.
 She is also a former Board Member of the New England Franco American Chamber of Commerce.
+Within Sodexo, Sylvia is a founding member of SWIFT, the Group’s women network, and is a sponsor of PRIDE, Sodexo’s LGBT network.
+In 2016, she was one of the “Top 100 Women to Watch” in the Cranfield University/KPMG Female FTSE Board Report.

-Sylvia holds a business degree from the Ecole des Hautes Etudes Commerciales (HEC), Paris, France.
-She’s also a graduate of Queen’s University, Canada and the University of Ottawa, Canada.
+Sylvia holds a business degree from the French Ecole des Hautes Études Commerciales (HEC).
+She’s also a graduate of Queen’s University, Canada and of the University of Ottawa, Canada.

-Sylvia is French/British/Canadian, she speaks French and English.
+Sylvia is French/British/Canadian, and speaks French and English.

 Group Chief Financial Officer